-Scheduled Indiana MUFON State meetings and symposiums:
+Scheduled Indiana MUFON State meeting and mini symposium:

-"Indianapolis Monthly" magazine has published several pieces on UFOs in Indiana: One piece lists the “The 10 Weirdest Cases in Indiana History”.
+"Indianapolis Monthly" magazine published several pieces on UFOs in Indiana: One piece lists the “The 10 Weirdest Cases in Indiana History”.
 A second piece details the nationally known “Reed Family” case, one of the oldest know abduction cases in the U.S. and outlines the Indiana events which were part in it.

 Contacting Indiana MUFON